A Tale Of Two VISA Cancellations

 In other words, in both cases, the issue was not whether the decision to refuse entry could legally be made (it could).
 Rather, the Court had to look to whether the decision-maker followed correct protocol and exercised the decision-making power correctly.

-As such, the issue did not so much come down to the merits of the case, or whether someone was “pro-vax” or “anti-vax”, but whether all circumstances were relevant, taken into account and formed a proper basis for making a decision one way or another.
-It does, however, shed light on whether there are gaps in the immigration laws in our country, and others subject to such administrative or judicial review, and whether more specificity is required to guide those making decisions as to what grounds might constitute a refusal to allow certain things, and what can and cannot be considered.
+As such, the issue did not so much come down to the merits of the case, or whether someone was “pro-vax” or “anti-vax”.
+Whether all circumstances were relevant, taken into account and formed a proper basis for making a decision one way or another.
+It does, however, shed light on whether there are gaps in the immigration laws in our country.
+Others subject to such administrative or judicial review, and whether more specificity is required to guide those making decisions as to what grounds might constitute a refusal to allow certain things, and what can and cannot be considered.